We are passionate about bees, we love them!

 We are so pleased we can indulge this passion by supporting The Bumblebee Conservation Trust!
 The Trust’s mission sums up this feeling:

 Bumblebee Conservation Trust work tirelessly to help the plight of our bumblebees in the UK by:

-Managing habitats nationwide to encourage and safeguard bumblebees
+- Managing habitats nationwide to encourage and safeguard bumblebees.

-Encouraging volunteers to help with this mission
+- Encouraging volunteers to help with this mission.

-Educating on making gardens a sanctuary for bumblebees and encouraging more to visit
+- Educating on making gardens a sanctuary for bumblebees and encouraging more to visit.

-Encouraging communities to come together and create greenspaces for bumblebees
+- Encouraging communities to come together and create green spaces for bumblebees.

-They also have a number of projects on the go at any one time, such as the Shrill Carder Bee recovery project, saving the Great Yellow Bumblebee, and restoring and creating habitat along Kent’s coast for wild bees.
+- They also have a number of projects on the go at any one time, such as the Shrill Carder Bee recovery project, saving the Great Yellow Bumblebee, and restoring and creating habitat along Kent’s coast for wild bees.

 Another of their projects, I have been proudly involved in, albeit to a small degree (taking part in releasing the bees) – The Short-haired Bumblebee Reintroduction Project, which aims to reintroduce this lost species to the UK, raise awareness of bumblebee and flower meadow declines, increase resident rare bumblebee populations, and recreate and give advice on managing and maintaining flower rich areas.
 The Project has been running since 2009 and is working with farmers, conservation groups, small holders and other land owners to create flower-rich habitat within the release area of Dungeness and Romney Marsh in Kent and East Sussex.